 If the leaves in your photo appear a bit faded, you can create richer and more vibrant colors by pushing up the contrast and color saturation.

 This will really highlight the colors without creating an unnatural or exaggerated look.
-I mostly use VSCO Cam to edit my photos, and it works great with fall colors.
+I mostly use the VSCO photo editing tools and VSCO filters.

 For this photo I wanted to warm up the colors to really make the leaves stand out against their bleak surroundings.
 So I pushed up the color saturation and warmth settings.